Thermalization of a quantum Newton's cradle in a one-dimensional quasicondensate: Introduction

-To clarify the context of our work, we summarize the relevant aspects of theoretical understanding developed since the early experiments.
-Firstly, fast relaxation to a seemingly thermal state in the experiments with split quasicondensates can be understood as a result of purely phase dynamics and the phenomenon of prethermalization: the system dephases to a prethermalized state on a short time scale, where certain observables (in this case interference contrast \cite{gritsev2006full}) of a nonequilibrium, long-lived transient state become indistinguishable from those of a thermal equilibrium state \cite{gklkrsmsds12,kitagawa2011dynamics,smith2013prethermalization}.
-Relaxation to a final equilibrium state in these experiments takes much longer and depends on the evolution of the quasicondensate density \cite{gklkrsmsds12,smith2013prethermalization}: the splitting of the initial equilibrium quasicondensate here creates two initially phase-coherent samples, which are in a nonequilibrium (excited) state of the underlying trapping potential, and while the relative phase relaxes rather quickly, the density profiles of the two quasicondensates start to undergo breathing-mode oscillations which take much longer to damp out.
+Since these early experiments, there has been significant progress in the theoretical understanding of these seemingly contradictory results.
+The fast relaxation to a seemingly thermal state in the experiments with split quasicondensates can be understood as a result of purely phase dynamics and the phenomenon of prethermalization: the system dephases to a prethermalized state on a short time scale, where certain observables (in this case interference contrast \cite{gritsev2006full}) of a nonequilibrium, long-lived transient state become indistinguishable from those of a thermal equilibrium state \cite{gklkrsmsds12,kitagawa2011dynamics,smith2013prethermalization}.
+Relaxation to a final equilibrium state {at a higher final temperature than the pre-thermalised state} takes much longer and depends on the evolution of the quasicondensate density \cite{gklkrsmsds12,smith2013prethermalization}.
+The splitting of the initial equilibrium quasicondensate here creates two initially phase-coherent samples, which are in a nonequilibrium (excited) state of the underlying trapping potential, and while the relative phase relaxes rather quickly, the density profiles of the two quasicondensates start to undergo breathing-mode oscillations which take much longer to damp out.
 A single 1D quasicondensate undergoing damping of this kind, excited by an alternative but equivalent \cite{KKMD} confinement quench, has been observed experimentally in Ref.~\cite{Fang14} and was also evident in the theoretical study of Ref.~\cite{bsdk16}.
-However, a detailed understanding of such damping is yet to be developed.
-While the present work also does not analyse this situation, our numerical study of the quantum Newton's cradle in a 1D quasicondensate regime represents an example of relaxation scenario in which the approach to the final equilibrium involves the evolution of both the phase and density.
+However, a detailed understanding of such damping is yet to be developed. {We further note that even without excitation of the breathing-mode oscillations, which can be suppressed by an adequate optimum control protocol, the work of Stimming \textit{et al.} \cite{Stimming} indicates that the temperature of the final true equilibrium state will likely differ from that of the intermediate pre-thermalised state due to the sub-exponential decay of coherence between the split quasicondensates.}